neurodroid/stimfit/doc/sphinx/win_install_guide/index.rst

 :Date:    |today|

 Current Windows builds use Visual Studio, CMake presets, `vcpkg`, and CPack.
-The legacy Visual C++ Express 2008 and handwritten solution flow is retained here only until the remaining pages are fully rewritten.
+The supported path is the modern CMake workflow; the historical Visual C++ Express material is no longer part of the primary build guide.

 Contents
 --------